BrunoThums/BrunoThums/README.md

 ### Welcome!

 - :mortar_board: Graduated in Computer Engineering
-- :unlock: Working with cibersecurity
+- :unlock: Working with cybersecurity
 - :books: Studying a bit of everything in IT

 <div align="center" style="display: inline_block">